Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Nonzero-sum stochastic impulse games

-We conclude the section with the definition of Nash equilibrium and the corresponding value functions in our setting. \begin{defn} Given $x \in S$, we say that $(\vphi_1^*,\vphi_2^*) \in \aaa_x$ is a Nash equilibrium of the game if
+We conclude the section with the definition of Nash equilibrium and the corresponding payoff functions in our setting.
+Notice that the functions $V_i$ are not uniquely defined, but depend on the Nash equilibrium considered. \begin{defn} Given $x \in S$, we say that $(\vphi_1^*,\vphi_2^*) \in \Phi_x$ is a Nash equilibrium of the game if